How to Insulate Sliding Doors: A Guide to Different Methods

 Now you know how to insulate sliding doors with some budget-friendly DIY solutions, but if you’re still experiencing draughts and heat loss you may need to think bigger.

 If your existing sliding doors are old and tired, it may be time to replace the whole unit.
+Replacing old sliding glass doors with high-quality models featuring double glazing and Low-E glass can significantly improve energy efficiency and reduce heat loss.

 It’s not unusual for doors and frames to shift over time, which can affect the seal, and if your framework has deteriorated this will also contribute to heat loss and poor insulation performance.